hyperdivision/anonymous-credentials/README.md

 #### org.revokeCredential(revokeKey, certId, [callback])

 Revoke a credential associated with a given `revokeKey`.
-This method shall publish the root id associated with this key to the certifications blacklist, anyone subscribed to the blacklist may then derive all keys associated with the root id and checks against these keys during verification.
+This method shall publish the root id associated with this key to the certifications revocation list, anyone subscribed to the revocation list may then derive all keys associated with the root id and checks against these keys during verification.

 #### org.registerCertification(schema, [callback])